 Make more strategically-guided decisions

-💡 Fun fact: The top three industries offering data analytics jobs in 2023 are: IT, software development, and Staffing and Recruiting!
+💡 Did you know?
+The top three industries offering data analytics jobs in 2023 were IT, software development, and staffing and recruiting.

 20. Web design

-Web design is still an important skill in 2023 and beyond.
-Any successful business strategy includes an engaging, helpful, and user-friendly website to grab the attention of visitors, provide them with clear information and, if done right, lead to more conversions.
+Web design is still an important skill in 2024 and beyond.
+Any successful business strategy includes an engaging, helpful, and user-friendly website to grab the attention of visitors, provide them with clear information, and, if done right, lead to more conversions.

 Innovative businesses even include modern tech trends like an AI chatbot on their website to improve the user experience.

 Websites will continue to evolve as the tech landscape changes.
 New ideas for consuming digital media will appear over time, offering unique new experiences — for example, mass adoption of AR (Augmented Reality) is just around the corner.
 However, the website is perfectly evolved for the types of simple customer interaction that businesses rely on, and will continue to matter in 2023 and beyond.Source